Advertising account executive

 As an advertising account executive, you'll need to:

-- meet and liaise with clients to discuss and identify their advertising requirements
+- attend client briefings to discuss and identify their advertising requirements

-- present (alongside agency colleagues - particularly the account manager) the campaign ideas and budget to the client
+- support the account manager in presenting campaign ideas and budget proposals to the client

-- work with the account manager to brief media, creative and research staff and assist with the formulation of marketing strategies
+- help brief media, creative and research teams, and assist in the development of marketing strategies

-- present creative work to clients for approval or modification
+- help present creative work to clients for review, approval or amendments, where appropriate

 Advertisement